Connect with us

 Days after the project was stopped by the court, then Nairobi County governor Evans Kidero asked the developer to obtain a fresh environmental impact assessment report from Nema in a move that saw the eruption of a fight pitting the NSSF against City Hall.

-The scuffle attracted the attention of the ministry of public works, which issued a damning report indicating that it would be unsafe for the building to go beyond 25 floors since the existing structure beam did not have the capacity to support an edifice of that magnitude.
+The scuffle attracted the attention of the Ministry of Public Works, which issued a damning report indicating that it would be unsafe for the building to go beyond 25 floors since the existing structure beam could not support an edifice of that magnitude.

-Shocked by the report, the NSSF moved to seek a second opinion from the ministry after which the pension scheme chose to top out the building at the fifteenth floor.
+Shocked by the report, the NSSF moved to seek a second opinion from the ministry after which the pension scheme chose to top out the building on the fifteenth floor.

 This decision, according to a report tabled recently in Parliament, reduced the project’s cost to Sh4 billion from Sh6.7 billion – saving Kenyan workers Sh2.7 billion.